upenn-libraries/sdbmss/README.md

   </VirtualHost>
   ```

-* Run ssh-add to add your key to your ssh agent.
-Your key should
+* On your local machine, run "ssh-add" to add your key to your ssh
-  already be registered with Github, so that capistrano can use it
+  agent.
+This key should already be registered with Github, so that
-  (via ssh forwarding) to access the repo on the dev VM.
+  capistrano can use it (via ssh forwarding) to access the repo on the
+  dev VM.

 * From your own machine, deploy the latest code to the dev VM using
   capistrano.
 This will put a copy of the code in ~/sdbmss/current on